ebouchut-laplateforme/java-control-structures/README.md

 ### Foreach Loop

-The foreach loop iterates over an array
+The foreach loop provides iterates over an array.
+It is way compact than a regular for loop, because we do not have to initialize the index, check the exit condition, and increment the index.

 ```java
 int[] numbers = {1,2,3,4,5};